Shen-su Sun

-Shen-su Sun (孫賢鉥 (Sūn Xiánshù); 27 Oct 1943 – 5 Mar 2005) was a Chinese-born Australian geochemist.
+Shen-su Sun (孫賢鉥 (Sūn Xiánshù); 27 October 1943 – 5 March 2005) was a Chinese-born Australian geochemist.

-Sun was born in Fuzhou, Fujian, Republic of China.
-He earned his bachelor's degree in geology from National Taiwan University, and obtained his Ph.D from Columbia University in 1973.
+Sun was born in Fuzhou, Fujian, China.
+He earned his bachelor's degree in geology from National Taiwan University, and obtained his Ph.D. from Columbia University in 1973.
 During 1981 to 1999, he was a research professor in Bureau of Mineral Resources of Australia.
 He did significant work in lead, oxygen and sulfur isotope geochemistry.
 He died in Canberra, Australia.